 Continue reading below to know how to call each type of chain.

 Normally 14 to 16 inches in length, chokers fit closely around the neck and match any type of neckline you have.
 This type of necklace can be dressed up or down depending on the materials.

 A lariat necklace looks exactly like a lariat.
 It wraps around the neck with one strand hanging down the other.

 This type of necklace is typically 30 to 50 inches long and has no clasp or closure on both ends.
 Another distinctive attribute of lariat necklaces is how it often forms a Y shape with the end of the strand hanging with a decorative element like a gem, a bar, or a tassel.

 If you’re familiar with charm bracelets, charm necklaces are similar in the way that they are both designed with charms or small trinkets.
 These charms usually carry sentimental meaning to the wearer.
 They are like wearable memories or individual expressions of one’s personality.
 Think of Pandora and you already know the essence of charm jewelry.

 These are just five of the most common.
-There are many more types of jewelry that didn’t make the list but are worth knowing to be able to help your customers find the exact match through your accurate necklace product descriptions.
+Many more types of jewelry didn’t make the list but are worth knowing to be able to help your customers find the exact match through your accurate necklace product descriptions.
 Other types would include graduation necklaces, opera, multi-colored, collar, plastron, and princess to name a few.